 In addition to pursuing the broad array of minor programs offered through the college, students may undertake minors in architectural studies or art and business as well as in computer science, electrical engineering and systems engineering in the McKelvey School of Engineering.

 Minor declaration is initiated online through WebSTAC.
 The relevant department or interdisciplinary committee will receive notification of the student's request to declare the minor.
 The declaration of minor will not be processed until the student completes any action required by the department as indicated in the WebSTAC application.
 When the declaration of minor is complete, the new minor will appear in the Current Programs section of the student's Major Programs page in WebSTAC.

 On some occasions, a student's interests may fall in the intersection of two or more formally organized major programs, in which case a student may propose a special major that brings the related course work together.
-Students who propose a special major should be prepared to undertake honors-level work, as all special majors must complete a capstone project of 3 to 6 units the senior year.
+Students who propose a special major should be prepared to undertake honors-level work, as all special majors must complete a capstone project of 3 to 6 units during the senior year.

 A proposal for a special major or minor must be submitted no later than the fifth semester of undergraduate enrollment.
-The Committee on the Special Major and Minor is responsible for final action on proposals.
+The Committee on the Special Major and Minor is responsible for final action on these proposals.

 Overseas Study Programs

-The guiding principle of international study through the College of Arts & Sciences is to encourage students to acquire the broad cultural knowledge, the languages and the practical skills to enable them to participate fully in a global society.
+The guiding principle of international study through the College of Arts & Sciences is to encourage students to acquire the broad cultural knowledge, languages and practical skills to enable them to participate fully in a global society.

 For information about the 100-plus study abroad programs offered in more than 50 countries, visit the Overseas Programs website or the webpages of specific departments and programs.